 UBS CEO sees Archegos hit as one-off, plays down job cuts - Blick

-ZURICH, June 28 (Reuters) - UBS Group (UBSG.S) Chief Executive Ralph Hamers sees the hit from collapsed investment fund Archegos as a "unique event", he told Swiss newspaper Blick.
+ZURICH (Reuters) - UBS Group Chief Executive Ralph Hamers sees the hit from collapsed investment fund Archegos as a “unique event”, he told Swiss newspaper Blick.

 “Archegos is not a systemic failure, but rather a unique event that can hardly find comparisons.
 In this case, there was a lack of transparency.
 We will no longer accept that.
 In any case, we have learned our lessons from it,” he said in the interview.